spockele/noisetools/README.md

 Translation layer to run SQAT with this toolbox.
 Contains SQAT v1.1 inside to allow for running [[1](#greco2023)].
 Currently only works with MATLAB R2023b - Python==3.11 - matlabengine==23.2.

+### WinTAur
+Functions to make working with WinTAur Lite easier.
+Currently compatible with latest version.

 ---
 ## Copyright Notice